 GKMA Volunteers maintain over 400 kms of trails throughout the Kamloops region.

-The Duffy Lake area is closed due to active fire.
-This includes all uses of all trails, camping, and rec sites, until further notice.
+The Duffy Lake area is closed due to the Tremont Creek fire.
+This includes use of all trails, camping, and rec sites, until further notice.

-The GKMA recommends that no motor vehicles should be used in off-highway areas during this period of extreme risk.
+The GKMA recommends that no motor vehicles should be used in off-highway areas during this closure, due to the high risk of erosion and environmental damage.
 It’s all our responsibility.

 The Duffy/Greenstone area has a rich history of riding and racing with National events, 2-day events, hare scrambles and enduros.